LETSGO: A spacecraft-based mission to accurately measure the solar angular momentum with frame-dragging: Introduction

 \section{Introduction}

 In this paper, we propose a new spacecraft-based mission, tentatively dubbed LETSGO (LEnse-Thirring Sun-Geo Orbiter).
 It is mainly, although not exclusively, aimed to accurately measuring the general relativistic gravitomagnetic field \cite{Thorne1,Rin,MashNOVA} of the rotating Sun through the Lense-Thirring effect \cite{LT} on the highly elliptical orbital motion of the probe, to be measured by continuous, accurate ranging from the Earth.
-A somewhat analogous concept\footnote{It implied also the possibility of a direct impact solar probe.} was proposed in Ref.~\cite{Rox77} to test other, non-gravitomagnetic aspects of the gravitational interaction close to the Sun by radar ranging in the X and K bands.
-For another proposal concerning the possibility of using the Sun's neighborhood to test some aspects of post-Newtonian gravity, see Ref.~\cite{Nordt77}.
-It envisaged the use of a stable clock carried onboard a spacecraft in a very eccentric solar orbit with a closest approach of about 4 solar radii to measure the gravitational red-shift to a part in $10^6$.
+See also \cite{Davies} for a suggested space mission for measuring the angular momentum of the Sun based on a different concept.
+Indeed, Davies \cite{Davies} proposed to use two mutually intercommunicating probes-not necessarily drag-free-moving along identical circular heliocentric orbits, but in opposite directions to exploit the resulting net gravitomagnetic time delay \cite{delay1,delay2}.
+A concept\footnote{Nonetheless, it also implied the possibility of a direct impact solar probe.} somewhat analogous to the one presented here was proposed in Ref.~\cite{Rox77} to test other non-gravitomagnetic aspects of the gravitational interaction close to the Sun by ranging with laser and in the X and K bands.
+For other proposals concerning the possibility of using the Sun's neighborhood to test some aspects of post-Newtonian gravity, see Refs.~\cite{Israel,Nordt77}.
+The proposed 6-months SOREL mission \cite{Israel} was aimed to measuring the Sun's quadrupole mass moment and the general relativistic static component of the solar gravitational field with a drag-free heliocentric probe with a perihelion distance of about $0.28$ AU to be tracked with radio or laser signals from the Earth; the occurrence of Sun occultations (super conjunction) would have afforded to maximize the resulting time delay.
+In Ref.~\cite{Nordt77} Nordtvedt envisaged the use of a stable clock carried onboard a spacecraft in a very eccentric solar orbit with a closest approach of about four solar radii to measure the gravitational red-shift to a part in $10^6$.
 Actually, recent years have seen increasing efforts toward the implementation of the Planetary Laser Ranging (PLR) technique accurate to about cm level \cite{plr1,plr2,plr3,plr4,plr5,plr6,plr7,plr8,plr9,plr10,plr11}.